PehhhpaPig/PFS/README.md

 # For Linux
 1. All files should be added to XAMPP htdocs folder, using the heirarchy as it appears in github (ie. htdocs/PFS/api/... and htdocs/PFS/public/... etc)
 2. When all are added, start apache and mySQL.
 Create a database at browser address: http://localhost/phpmyadmin/index.php, and name it NuTracker.
-3. Under the SQL tab in this database, run all the queries inside PFS/init_db.php by hand (soz, it no longer works automatically, am trying to fix but am just a vibe coder)
+3. Under the SQL tab in this database, run all the queries inside PFS/init_db.php by hand (has been reconfigured for Mac instead)
 4. Once database is initialised and all files and folders are installed correctly (as shown in github repo), you can go to http://localhost/PFS/public/index.html.
 5. You can log-in as username: admin / password: [message me for password], or create a new account.
 6. If you create a new account, you will be forced to add 2FA by scanning a QR code inside either Google Authenticator, or Microsoft Authenticator.